ihsotas0/Simple-EIT/README.md

 data/models/{object_name}_{model_name}_{dataset_hash}.joblib
 ```

 To force retraining, delete the corresponding `.joblib` file.
+Hashing of the
+datasets ensures models are retrained while running `main.py` if new data is
+appended to dataset while running auto-calibration.

 ---